viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 When the default mode is enabled, both ADCs are calibrated.
 The XADC also operates in default mode after initial power-up and during FPGA configuration.
 See the [UG480](https://docs.amd.com/r/en-US/ug480_7Series_XADC/Sequencer-Modes), chapter Default Mode, page 48.

 So unless you want to recalibrate the XADC during runtime, you never need to care about calibration by initiating a conversion on channel 8.
 It's done during FPGA configuration, which happens also when you re-run the PS code.

+## Measurements

+TODO

+Connected precise 2.5 V voltage reference to A0.
+The mean digitized value was 2.496 V.
+Beware of the precision of the resistors in the Cora Z7 voltage dividers.